iamrecursion/absol/notes/metaverify_design_notes.md

 - **Complete Guards:** All guards must cover the entire domain over which they are defined.
 Guards are evaluated in order, and must include enough cases to cover the domain.
 This does not preclude the creation of specific-case guards.
+  Each guard can have multiple conditions, but each condition must have only one operator.
 - **Semantic Form Validation:** All rules must be of the form where the sub-evaluations must be syntactic sub-expressions of the main rule.
+Checking this also involves checking the form of the evaluations.
 If this is satisfied, it guarantees that computations cannot diverge.
+This process also needs to check where variables are used.
+It also needs to check that no variable is defined more than once.
 - **Recognition of Special Cases:** Special case semantics are those that cannot be proved by the recursive mechanism.
 These are assumed to terminate by the proof algorithm, and are to be proven elsewhere (ahead of time) in a manual